-It’s trolls again in Throne of Thunder / WoW Patch 5.3, and with them comes a new patch, changes to talents and glyphs, and some alterations to other stuff too.
-Want to get up to speed fast with our rotation, ability priorities, stat priorities, reforging and gems too?
+Garrosh has finally lost the plot in WoW Patch 5.4, and that means it’s time to figure out the latest changes before heading out to light him on fire.
+So, want to get up to speed fast with our rotation, ability priorities, stat priorities, reforging and gems too?
 Read on.

 Fire “Rotation” and Priorities